Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: Introduction

-Basu and Oertel~\cite{BasuOertel2017Centerpoints} showed that if the set of integer points in $\Z^n$ belonging to the projection of $S$ is sufficiently large, then \Cref{conj:Oertel} holds true.
-The concept of ``large set'' was measured in terms of the \textit{lattice width}, which is the minimum width of the set along integral directions.
-Formally, for a set $D\subset\R^n$, it is defined as
+The second result, by Basu and Oertel~\cite{BasuOertel2017Centerpoints},\footnote{The works \cite{oertel2014integer,BasuOertel2017Centerpoints} and the subsequent works \cite{Basu2023Complexity,Basu2024Information} are much richer than what we describe here.
+To streamline the exposition, we focus only on the elements relevant to \Cref{conj:Oertel}.} states that if the set of integer points belonging to the projection of $S$ onto $\R^n$ is sufficiently large, then \Cref{conj:Oertel} holds true.
+The concept of ``large set'' there is measured in terms of the \textit{lattice width}, which for a set $D\subset\R^n$ is defined as